 In many organizations, the success of recruiting effort is measured by how quickly HR can post a job opening and fill it.
 Discussions between management and HR about how that success is measured and improvements made are laced with anecdotes, hunches, and ambiguity.
 The quality of hire is based on gut, not substantive background, and given cursory attention…until after the new employee quits or is terminated.
 Recruiting costs are viewed as expenses, not investment in human assets.
 It works on a shoestring budget, if one exists at all.
 The decision to select one source over another (should we use Careerbuilder or Indeed or a staffing firm?) is often decided by the lowest cost.
 As a result, management is frustrated because HR doesn’t provide them with meaningful data; HR and recruiters are frustrated because they don’t have access to the numbers and resources that management needs.
 It’s a stalemate between lack of investment in a reliable recruiting process and ineptitude.

-To start the journey toward smarter recruiting, where should you start?
-It’s simple – companies must begin to use predictive analytics.
+Where should you start your journey toward smarter recruiting?
+It’s simple – companies must begin to use predictive analytics and recruiting metrics.
 Whether a company chooses to collect and analyze data manually or with an applicant tracking system makes no difference.
-What is important is that without real-time reporting on the following metrics, recruiting efforts will remain inefficient and grow more costly – two options no business can afford.
+What is important is that without real-time reporting on the following recruiting metrics, recruiting efforts will remain inefficient and grow more costly – two options no business can afford.
 To be effective at filling open positions, you must collect meaningful data, scour it for relevancy, and monitor it continuously.

 Views – in order to attract more qualified candidates, they must see your job offer.
 So tracking how many applicants see your ad is important.
 It is also important to track how many started an application, completed your application (or submitted a resume), and how many were scheduled for interviews.
 But Views is just the starting part and is the least meaningful when it comes to improving quality of hire.
 Of course, tracking views and applicant abandonment is almost impossible without ATS software or sophisticated web tracking and SEO (which will likely cost more to build than a subscription to ATS).